supki/relocant/README.markdown

 > The path to the scripts directory can be configured by
 >
 >   - either setting the `RELOCANT_SCRIPTS_DIR` environment variable,
->   - or providing the path to the `--directory` option
+>   - or providing the path to the `--scripts` option

 If we run `relocant list-unapplied` we'll get back a migration plan, listing those scripts that haven't yet been recorded as applied in the database, in the order they will be applied: